Little Manatee River State Park

 The river has been designated an Outstanding Florida Water and is part of the Cockroach Bay Aquatic Preserve.
 Nature enthusiasts will appreciate the rare ecosystems found within the park, including sand pine and oak scrub and oxbow wetlands, which can be explored by hiking, canoeing, horseback riding or camping.

-Come picnic in one of the riverside pavilions or stay for the night in the full facility campground.
-Little Manatee River State Park is one of the best kept secrets of Hillsborough County with a little something for everyone.
+Picnic in one of the riverside pavilions or stay for the night in the full facility campground.
+Little Manatee River State Park is one of the best-kept secrets of Hillsborough County with a little something for everyone.

 Plan Your Visit

 This Park is Recognized by:

 1843 South Tamiami Tr.